Park Jin-young: 2021–2024: Departure from JYPE and solo activities

-2025–present: The Witch, Our Unwritten Seoul and Hi-Five
+2025–present: Post-military return and acting career

-After completing his military service, at the beginning of 2025 Jinyoung joined Got7 to commemorate their eleventh anniversary with the release of the extended play Winter Heptagon, for which he co-wrote the song "Her".
+After completing his military service, in early 2025, Park joined Got7 to commemorate their eleventh anniversary with the release of the extended play Winter Heptagon, for which he co-wrote the song "Her".
 Between February and March 2025, he starred in Channel A's mystery romance The Witch, which was filmed before his enlistment.
-His portrayal of data miner Lee Dong-jin earned him praises both from viewers and critics, who highlighted his portrayal of the character's emotions and captured his earnest desire to save a person.
-Kim Seo-hyun of 100 News wrote: "Park Jin-young worked his magic to make even Dong-jin's clumsy and immature appearance into a character that we can empathize with."
-In the same year, Jinyoung appeared in the tvN television series Our Unwritten Seoul opposite Park Bo-young and in the feature film Hi-Five.
-To play the role of a cult leader in the latter, he referred to Hannibal Lecter in The Silence of the Lambs, rewatching the movie several times.
-He was praised for his stable acting and his command of the screen, with media defining his performance "incredibly compelling".
+His portrayal of data miner Lee Dong-jin earned praise both from viewers and critics, who highlighted his portrayal of the character's emotional depth and determination to save another person.
+Kim Seo-hyun of 100 News wrote: "Park Jin-young worked his magic to make even Dong-jin's clumsy and immature appearance into a character that we can empathize with".

+In the same year, Park appeared in the tvN series Our Unwritten Seoul opposite Park Bo-young, for which he received a Best Actor nomination at the 62nd Baeksang Arts Awards.
+He also appeared in the feature film Hi-Five.
+To play the role of a cult leader in the latter, he referred to Hannibal Lecter in The Silence of the Lambs, rewatching the film several times.
+He was praised for his stable acting and his command of the screen, with media describing his performance as "incredibly compelling".
+The role earned him a Best New Actor nomination at the 46th Blue Dragon Film Awards.

+In 2026, he starred in JTBC's coming-of-age melodrama series Still Shining opposite Kim Min-ju.
+His performance was praised for combining both the clumsy yet fresh and pure emotions of first love, and the longing and sadness for losing his parents.
+On May 13, he released his second EP Said & Done, with the lead single "Everlove".

 Other activities

 Endorsements

-On October 10, 2025, DENTISTE, an oral care brand, announced that it had selected actor Park Jin-young as its newest model.
-The company explained that it chose him for his bright and refreshing charm and healthy, sophisticated image, which fit the brand, as the model for its first campaign advertisement carrying the message 'Happy New Breath'.
+Throughout 2020, Park collaborated with Tom Ford Beauty to promote Rose Prick Eau de Parfum, make-up line Shade and Illuminate, and the unisex perfume collection Private Blend.
+Rose Prick Eau de Parfum was sold out in a day.
+On October 10, 2025, Dentiste, an oral care brand, announced that it had selected him as its newest model for a campaign carrying the message 'Happy New Breath'.
+The company explained that it chose him for his bright and refreshing charm and healthy, sophisticated image, which fit the brand.
+In June 2026, Park was appointed as the global brand ambassador for South Korean skincare brand Deoproce.